Have you ever heard people say "Not your keys, not your bitcoin"?

 Rest assured, Shakepay implements the highest standard in security practices when handling customer crypto.
-The majority of customer funds are held in an air-gapped cold storage system.
+The majority of customer digital currencies are held in an air-gapped cold storage system.
 Only a small portion of crypto is held in our online hot wallet, available for immediate cashouts.

 Smart bitcoiners will tell you to be skeptical

-In the past, many bitcoiners have lost their funds in poorly managed platforms.
+In the past, many bitcoiners have lost their digital currencies in poorly managed platforms.

 They will tell you to never any keep crypto on platforms where you do not control your private keys.